Fusion rules and shrinking rules of topological orders in five dimensions: Summary and outlook

 \section{Summary and outlook}

 In this paper, as a series of work on $5$D topological orders, we concentrated on the fusion and shrinking rules of $5$D topological orders by means of the path-integral formalism of TQFTs proposed in ref.~\cite{Zhang:2021ycl}.
 More concretely, we constructed Wilson operators for all topologically distinct excitations by carefully investigating equivalence classes among all possible gauge-invariant Wilson operators.
 Based on Wilson operators, we may derive fusion rules, quantum dimensions, and shrinking rules.
 We found exotic non-Abelian fusion and non-Abelian shrinking, and especially identified exotic hierarchical structure in shrinking processes.
 The underlying algebraic structure of the fusion coefficients and shrinking coefficients was also found in terms of several exact algebraic equations about the coefficients, which sets an anomaly-free condition on $5$D topological orders.
-Below we present several future directions motivated by this paper. (i) By adopting the strategy in ref.~\cite{Ning2018prb}, we may explore symmetry-enrichment in $5$D topological orders.
-While the idea of ``mixed $3$-loop statistics'' plays an important role in charactering and classifying SET phases in ref.~\cite{Ning2018prb}, it will be interesting to generalize such mixed type of braiding statistics to probe SET order in higher dimensions, especially when higher-form symmetry~\cite{mcgreevy2023} is considered and higher-form response gauge fields are involved. (ii) We have only considered topological excitations in a simple shape such as particles, simple unknotted loops, $S^2$ membranes, $T^2$ membranes, and composite of the two membranes.
-It is important to explore more complicated spatially extended excitations, e.g., $T^2$ membranes with higher genus in order to see if there are more exotic topological data that should be involved for completeness. (iii) Finally, it will be interesting to explore fermionic topological orders by putting TQFTs on a spacetime manifold with spin structure.
+Below we present several future directions motivated by this paper. (i) Adopting the strategy in ref.~\cite{Ning2018prb}, we can explore symmetry-enrichment in $5$D topological orders.
+While the idea of ``mixed $3$-loop statistics'' plays an important role in characterizing and classifying SET phases in ref.~\cite{Ning2018prb}, it will be interesting to generalize such mixed type of braiding statistics to probe SET order in higher dimensions, especially when higher-form symmetry~\cite{mcgreevy2023} is considered and higher-form response gauge fields are involved. (ii) In this work, we focused on simple-shaped topological excitations, including particles, unknotted loops, $S^2$ membranes, $T^2$ membranes, and combination of these membranes.
+However, it is important to explore more complicated spatially extended excitations, e.g., $T^2$ membranes with higher genus, to investigate if more exotic topological data that should be incorporated for a comprehensive understanding of $5$D topological orders. (iii) Finally, an interesting avenue for future research involves the exploration of fermionic topological orders by introducing TQFTs to a spacetime manifold with a spin structure.
+This could lead to novel insights into the behavior of fermionic systems in higher dimensions.